University of Technology Sydney

 Online content

 There are no scheduled lectures.
-Part of the disciplinary knowledge is acquired through modules including case studies and knowlwedge checks available in CANVAS.
+Part of the disciplinary knowledge is acquired through modules, including case studies and knowledge checks available in CANVAS.
 Each module is directly related to a practical session and a workshop.
-You are expected to study this content on your own.
-You can do this at your own pace as the modules will be open ahead a time, however to help with your studies it is recommended that you keep your learning synchronised between the CANVAS content, the workshops and the practicals within a module.
+Your learning will involve studying this content on your own, at your own pace as the modules will be open ahead of time and will stay for the duration of the session; however, to help with your studies, it is recommended that you keep your learning synchronised between the CANVAS content, the workshops and the practicals within a module.

 Workshops: You will attend 2 types of workshops: